Top Team Building Activities In Vancouver 2026

 Then comes the tutorial.
 Your team enters a simple virtual environment to practice moving, interacting, and using the controllers.
 This takes about five minutes.
 By the end, everyone feels confident.

-The main event lasts thirty to forty five minutes depending on your chosen experience.
+The main event lasts thirty to forty-five minutes, depending on your chosen experience.
 Time moves differently in VR.
 Groups consistently report that sessions feel substantial and satisfying.
 You get enough time to fall into the experience and work together as a team.

 After the session, your group can debrief over coffee or snacks.
 Many teams extend their visit by heading to nearby restaurants or the surrounding neighborhoods.
 The shared experience becomes a conversation topic that carries through the rest of your day.